Mortgages for seniors on Social Security in 2023

 • There’s also no guarantee that you will retire when planned.
 Many people change their plans based on the current economy, their investments, or their desire to keep working

 If you’re in a situation where you’ve received a retirement buyout or your employer tells your lender about retirement plans, you may not be able to qualify for a new mortgage.
-If this is your situation, you may have to wait until you’ve retired and begun drawing from your retirement accounts in order to qualify based on your assets rather than your income.
+If this is your situation, you may have to wait until you’ve retired and begun drawing from your retirement accounts to qualify based on your assets rather than your income.

 3. Accessing retirement funds

 Most underwriting guidelines consider distributions of 401(k)s, IRAs, or other retirement accounts to have a defined expiration date.
-This is because they involve depletion of the asset.
+This is because they involve the depletion of the asset.
 As such, borrowers who derive income from such sources must be able to document that it is expected to continue for at least three years after the date of their mortgage application.

 In addition, individuals typically cannot withdraw money from 401(k) accounts before age 59 ½ without penalty.
 For this reason, the retiree must prove unrestricted access to these accounts, and without penalty.